Chibald/maestrogateway/README.md

 https://www.mcz.it/en/maestro-technology/

 ## Usage
 This script returns the websocket data and will publish it on MQTT topics which you can use in your home automation software.
 You can use this information to display the state of all parameters from the stove.
 Also all basic commands that you can send using the official MZC app are available on another MQTT topic.

+It can be installed locally or using docker, get the latest build from https://hub.docker.com/r/chibald/maestrogateway

 ### Configuration
 Configure by setting varables in _config_.py when running in local python mode, or by setting environment variables in docker.